 EPA approved the SFS in December 2011 and released the document for public review on the EPA website.
 We have also made the same document available to the public on the Records page of this website.

 In 2012, following early consultation with the National Remedy Review Board, EPA directed the PRPs to undertake an additional groundwater sampling event to verify that groundwater conditions are consistent with earlier findings, and to undertake additional evaluations of remedial options.
-The PRPs submitted the Groundwater Monitoring Reports in 2012 and 2013, and are working to draft a comprehensive groundwater report for EPA in 2014.
-In addition, the PRPs submitted several work plans for the remaining evaluations to EPA in 2013, and are in the process of working with EPA to submit the remaining work plans in 2015.
+The PRPs submitted the Groundwater Monitoring Reports in 2012 and 2013, and are working to draft a comprehensive groundwater report for EPA.
+In addition, the PRPs submitted work plans for the remaining evaluations to EPA in 2013 and 2014, and are in the process of working with EPA to complete the additional evaluations under the work plans in 2015.
 EPA has also asked for additional investigation to fully define the area of radiologically impacted materials and the PRPs are working with EPA on performing that work.

 Rock Road Industries, Inc. continues to see the enhanced landfill cap, with long term monitoring and use restrictions, as the most appropriate remedy for the protection of human health and the environment.
 We are ready, willing and able to continue our cooperation with MDNR and EPA, and will work with the other PRPs to resume implementation of the remedy selected by EPA through its 2008 Record of Decision, with EPA’s suggested enhancements.